solidtime-io/solidtime/README.md

 ## Recording E2E Tests

-To record E2E tests, you need to install and execute playwright locally using:
+To record E2E tests, you need to install and execute playwright locally (outside the Docker container) using:

 ```bash
 npx playwright install